 Newcastle Plymouth Train

-We offer the cheapest train tickets from Newcastle to Plymouth as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Newcastle to Plymouth as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 To book your train ticket, simply start typing your departure and destination stations into the ticket search box and follow the prompts.

 The north east city of Newcastle upon Tyne still retains its medieval street layout, and its narrow alleys are perhaps most prevalent around the riverside area of the city.
 Stairs from the riverside to higher parts of the city centre and the Castle Keep, which were originally recorded in the 14th century, still remain.

 To the north west of the city centre is Leazes Park which was established in 1873 following a petition by local residents to have access to some open spaces for health and recreation.
 Just outside the park is St James' Park football stadium, home to Newcastle United Football Club.
 The stadium, which has a capacity of just over 52,000, dominates the view of the city from all directions.
 Another green space enjoyed by residents and visitors alike is Town Moor which is located to the north of the city centre.
 It is larger than London's Hyde Park and Hampstead Heath combined.
 In the south eastern corner of the city is Exhibition Park, which contains the only remaining pavilion from the North East Coast Exhibition of 1929.
 Since the 1970s this has housed the Newcastle Military Vehicle Museum although this is now closed.